 Caveats and Criticisms

-I had a great experience at this place and with my injector and will be going back for more.
+I had a great experience with my injector at this place and will be returning for more.

 I do want to caution you about a few things.
-Most of the things I read from doctors and others about injections all cautioned that you should avoid alcohol for two-weeks before, and several days after your injection.
-They also recommended avoiding anything that can increase bleeding, such as aspirin, for three days or so before and a couple of days after.
+Most of the things I read from doctors and others about injections all cautioned that you should avoid alcohol for two weeks before and several days after your injection.
+Drugs that can increase bleeding, such as aspirin, should be avoided for three days before and two days after the injection date.
 Finally, they all recommend avoiding exercise for 24 hours or so after your injections.

-I did all of this and in fact didn't even call to make appointments until I was sufficiently "purified" that I felt safe.
-I was a little surprised that no one, not even my otherwise really professional injector, mentioned any of this to me.
-I think you would be more likely to receive this kind of information from a plastic surgeon's office, so when you go to one of these spas you're more on your own in this area.
+I did all of this and didn't even call to make appointments until I was sufficiently "purified" that I felt safe.
+I was surprised that no one, not even my otherwise professional injector, mentioned this to me.
+You would be more likely to receive this information from a plastic surgeon's office, so when you go to one of these spas, you're more on your own in this area.

-I also learned that my injector is "freelance".
-She works for different places and isn't a permanent employee of the spa.
-That's not a problem especially since she's happy to come back and work with me again.
-Now that I have met someone I like, I can maintain the relationship.
-The problem with this for you might be that I was just incredibly lucky and you might not be.
-Maybe if I had gone on another day, I would not have been so fortunate with the freelancer that day.
-So my advice to you is the same whether you go to a beauty spa or a doctor's office: If you are uncomfortable or unhappy with the person offering the services, then just say no.
+I also learned that my injector is "freelance."
+She works for different places and isn't a permanent spa employee.
+That's not a problem, especially since she's happy to come back and work with me again.
+I can maintain the relationship now that I have met someone I like.
+So it seems like some luck was involved.
+My advice to you is the same whether you go to a beauty spa or a doctor's office: If you are uncomfortable or unhappy with the person offering the services, then say no.

-So I'm interested and will probably do it, but not until the end of September.
-Stay tuned, I'll let you all know how it works out.
+I'm interested and will probably do it, but not until the end of September.
+Stay tuned; I'll let you all know how it works out.

-If you've had similar experiences, or have thoughts you'd like to share, feel free to message me on Twitter
+If you've had similar experiences or have thoughts you'd like to share, feel free to write!